 Mastering organizational Traction essentially means that you are making your vision your reality.
 Traction can only occur now that you have a clear vision, the right team in the right seats, data management, efficient issue solving, and everyone in your organization follows your documented way of doing things.
 These components must be mastered first because you may gain Traction in the wrong direction.

-There are a lot of great visionaries in this world, but their vision often goes unrealized because of their inability to gain Traction.
+There are many great visionaries in this world, but their vision often goes unrealized because of their inability to gain Traction.
 We are here to help you bridge the gap between your vision and your execution.
-We understand that building a culture of accountability within an organization can feel a bit uncomfortable at first, but accountability is an essential part of gaining and maintaining Traction.
+We understand that building a culture of accountability within an organization can feel uncomfortable at first, but accountability is an essential part of gaining and maintaining Traction.

 HOW TO GAIN TRACTION IN YOUR FIRM